Normandale Park shooting: Victims

-Brandy "June" Knightly, a 60-year old woman, was pronounced dead at the scene of the shooting.
+June "T-Rex" Knightly, a 60-year old woman, was pronounced dead at the scene of the shooting.
 Four others were wounded by gunfire and transported to a hospital, with one being struck in the neck paralyzed from the neck down as a result.

+The 32-year-old struck in the neck and paralyzed from the neck down, identified only as "Deg", died on July 2, 2024, after requesting to be removed from a ventilator.
+It was ruled that she died of complications from a gunshot wound to the neck and her death has been listed as a homicide.

-Knightly had been an activist with Portland's racial justice movements and was among of small group preparing to act as a traffic safety volunteer the night of the shooting.
+Knightly had been an activist with Portland's racial justice movements and was among a small group preparing to act as a traffic safety volunteer the night of the shooting.
 She was struck by a bullet in her head that was fired at close range.
 Knightly and others in the group that Smith initially approached were unarmed.

 Perpetrator

-Benjamin J. Smith was a 43-year old machinist and Portland resident who rented an apartment near Normandale Park.
+Benjamin Jeffery Smith (born November 28, 1978) was 43 years old at the time of the shooting, he rented an apartment near Normandale Park in Portland.
 He had expressed animosity towards Antifa and Black Lives Matter and had expressed support for Nazis, Proud Boys, and Kyle Rittenhouse, the person who was acquitted of criminal charges related to the Kenosha unrest shooting.
-In June 2022, the Federal Bureau of Investigation (FBI) confirmed it had flagged the Smith's behavior going back to 2006, and that the bureau had contacted him in 2021 about it.
+In June 2022, the Federal Bureau of Investigation (FBI) confirmed it had flagged Smith's behavior going back to 2006, and that the bureau had contacted him in 2021 about it.
 It was unclear if the FBI had ever warned local law enforcement, but the investigation was abandoned.
 He had also been convicted of criminal mischief and harassment in 2010.
 Smith had been reported to law enforcement several times in the years leading up to the shooting, including by a relative who called a non-emergency line in May 2021 to report a death threat he received from Smith via Facebook Messenger.

+Arrests

+Smith was hospitalized in serious condition and placed under arrest; he was formally charged and was booked into jail facility on March 23, 2022.
+The armed protester who returned fire was initially arrested on assault and weapons charges, but the charges were dropped.